TosbackCgusBridge-Bot/CGUs-versions/Phonedeck/Privacy Policy.md

 **Effective: September 01, 2011**

 Do you like Phonedeck?
-Try right now for free!
+Try it right now for free!
 Get 14 days trial!
 Menu

 *   Enterprises
 *   Partners